Mavis Moyo: Early life

-she first got involved in the Media in 1954 by chance as a temporary replacement at what was then the Federal Broadcasting Corporation (FBC), and was kept as a part-timer.
-Initially this work entailed reading inserts in Ndebele for a women's program called "radio home-craft club" (RHC).
+she became involved in media work by chance in 1954 as a temporary replacement at what was then the Federal Broadcasting Corporation (FBC), and she was kept as a part-timer.
+Initially, this work entailed reading inserts in Ndebele for a women's program called "radio home-craft club" (RHC).

 Later, a vacancy arose, she applied and got the post of an announcer.

-Career as broadcaster
+Career

+Broadcasting career

 For many years, Moyo was one of very few women broadcasters, black or white, in colonial Zimbabwe.
-In 1968 she was the first woman to read the news on the Rhodesian Broadcasting Corporation (RBC) African Service.
+In 1968, she was the first woman to read the news on the Rhodesian Broadcasting Corporation (RBC) African Service.
 On 4 October 1982, Moyo was appointed to spearhead the establishment of ZBC's Radio 4 dedicated to education and rural development.

-In over 50 years in radio, she is credited with pioneering participatory techniques of broadcasting and development through women's programs like RHC.
-In the late 1980s, Moyo's radio drama Changes came third in a competition organised by the Union of Radio and Television Organizations in Africa (URTNA).
+In more than 50 years in radio, she is credited with pioneering participatory techniques of broadcasting and development through women's programmes such as RHC.
+She studied radio production at Radio Netherlands Training Center, and in the late 1980s produced the radio drama Changes, scripted by Ama Ata Aidoo, came third in a competition organised by the Union of Radio and Television Organizations in Africa (URTNA), and won the Prix Futura in Germany.